infinum/qa-handbook/Tools/Version Control Systems/Code management.md

-A version controls system is used for managing your source code.
+A version control system is used for managing your source code.
 One of those systems is `git`.

 When working on a project, you most likely won't work alone but with a team.
 In that case, you want to make the collaboration as effortless as possible.
 This is where a repository hosting service comes in handy.